ochrons/ochrons.github.io/scala-js-website/doc/planning.md

 title: Planning
 ---

+## TODO for MVP

+- Documentation landing page, more content
+- hello-scalajs Activator template
+- hello-scalajs screenshot and link
+- Scala.js for JavaScript developers, intro text
+- add `latest` API mirror links
+- add more intro text to community
+- add "built with Scala.js" under community
+- libraries and skeleton index page content is missing

+## Done
+- Scala.js for Scala developers, to be hidden for now
+- remove social media links from the template

 ## Doc content/struture plan

 - Quick start

     Provide simple instructions to get started on developing with Scala.js (what to install, etc.)
 - Why Scala.js?